 I’ve written before about how the SKU number in the upper right is broken down to signify the details of the pistol.
 See that info at Product SKU Number Breakdown.

 Here is a breakdown of the product/SKU numbers found in the upper right corner of the case label.
 These only appear on pistol cases seen in the U.S., regardless of where they were manufactured.
 Label formats are different outside the U.S. There are plenty of deviations from this list from Glock, which should be no big surprise.
 I’ve documented over 500625 800 different SKUs just since Glock went to this format with the Gen 3 guns.
-Note that this is constantly evolving, and I’ve even seen some new info pop up just since the 43X and 48 were announced.
+Note that this is constantly evolving, and I see some new info pop all of the time.
 If you have a label that has characters other than what is listed here, let me know.
 I’d love to see a case label and info so I can investigate.
 For more information on the different case label colors and what they mean, see Case Label Colors – What Do They Mean?

 Note that it’s common to see SKUs listed that start with ‘GL’.
 That is a prefix that distributors like Lipseys add for internal use.
 The ‘GL’ is not part of the true Glock SKU number.
 Below each SKU is a UPC code that correlates to the SKU.
 The UPC code almost always starts with 764503 for true Glock SKUs.